 Mr. Darius's large scale productions include the biographical works,

 Marilyn, The Anne Frank Ballet, Rimbaud and Verlaine and Yukio Mishima (the last two in collaboration with Kazimir Kolesnik.)
 With Thomas Freundlich

 as choreographer and in the title role, Adam Darius wrote the scenario and

 directed the ballet, James Dean.

-In 2005, Adam Darius initiated a Finnish-Jordanian choreographic collaboration.
+In 2005, Adam Darius initiated a Finnish-Jordanian choreographic

-Kolesnik and Thomas Freundlich.
+Thomas Freundlich.
 The performances were greeted

 with cheering from the Syrian audience.

-Earlier in 2006, the evening-length production of Yukio Mishima, after
+Earlier in 2006, the evening-length production of Yukio Mishima,

-de Lima in Portugal.Written and directed by Adam Darius and with choreography
+Ponte de Lima in Portugal.Written and directed by

 Kolesnik, it featured a cast of 26 actors, singers, dancers and musicians.
 Kazimir Kolesnik was seen as Yukio Mishima,

 with Adam Darius as The Eternal Traveller.